sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-06.md

 <!-- markdownlint-disable MD002 MD041 -->

-An Office 365 administrator has the ability to approve or deny consent requests.
+An Microsoft 365 administrator has the ability to approve or deny consent requests.
 This can be done using the Microsoft 365 Admin Center or you can also achieve this in a more programmatic way using PowerShell.

-## Approve Office 365 consent requests via M365 Admin Center
+## Approve Microsoft 365 consent requests via M365 Admin Center

 > [!NOTE]
 > NOTE: You can alternatively approve consent requests using Windows PowerShell which is demonstrated in the next section.